jgordon/axioms/axioms/03 Substitution, Typical Elements, and Instances.md

       (iff (member y s) (Rexist e1))))
 ```

-3.8 "Surgery" on the definition of "dset" to rule out problematic cases:
+3.8 "Surgery" on the definition of `dset` to rule out problematic cases:

 ```
 (forall (y s)